Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 npm install --save @financial-times/anvil-ui-ft-shell
 ```

 After installing the package you can use it to wrap your application output.
-The shell includes the `<html>`, `<head>`, and `<body>` elements so you only need to worry about what's visible to your users.
+The shell provides a [HTML skeleton](#HTML-skeleton) so you only need to worry about what's visible to your users.

 ### Usage with React